OMerkel/eulersquare/README.md

 ![Application as installed in FirefoxOS (B2G)](/doc/img/eulerb2g.png)

-It is tested to be installed and run on FirefoxOS (B2G) Emulator, Geeksphone Keon, and Geeksphone Peak mobile device.
+It has been tested to install and run on Firefox OS (B2G) Emulator, Geeksphone Keon, and Geeksphone Peak mobile device.
 Since some devices handle Mouse Events and Touch Events differently I assume that you might experience issues on some of the other real world devices currently available.
-Following discussion of the community this is quite normal due to the active development and discussion on how to map Touch onto its own eventing and mapping it onto Mouse Events at the same time.
+Following discussion of the community this is quite normal due to the active development and discussion on how to map Touch onto its own eventing and mapping it onto Mouse Events at the same time depending on specific device.
+Latest Firefox OS Emulator now simulates Touch Events.
+Earlier versions used mapped Mouse Events only.
+Code has been adapted to run on both.

 Beware: Spoiler
 ===============